 Men have told me it was more than they could have imagined.
 They hoped it wasn’t too late now to repair any damage they’ve done because of where they were before.

 Others make sense of what happened to them after so long of a time of just enduring and self-medicating.

 Some men’s partners still left them.
 Counseling helped them to prepare for it and keep some level of consistency in their lives afterward.

 Still others recognized how working through their ambivalence made them sharper, more focused and able to do the heavy lifting.

-All men valued taking control of their situation.
 They made time to focus on their own needs and personal growth.